hassansalehe/EmbedSanitizer/README.md

 Moreover, the benchmarks that we used for evaluation in `tests/parsec_benchmarks` have their own license from the PARSEC Benchmark suite.

 ### Contact
-For any equiries, suggestions or collaborations please contact `hassansalehe<at>gmail.com`
+For any inquiries, suggestions or collaborations please contact `hassansalehe<at>gmail.com`